Linear recurrence sequences and palindromic concatenations of two repdigits in base $\beta$: Preliminary

 Hence $z_{1}^{n} \ll \beta^{2l+m}$ and thus $n \log z_{1} \leq (2l+m) \log\beta + O(1)$.

 Then we combine $a_{n} = O(z_{1}^{n})$ with the fact that

 to deduce $z_{1}^{n} \gg \beta^{2l+m}$, and thus $n \log z_{1} \geq (2l+m) \log\beta + O(1)$. \end{proof}

-For any nonzero algebraic number $\eta$, let $h(\eta)$ denote its logarithmic Weil height.
+For any nonzero algebraic number $\eta$, let $h(\eta)$ denote its logarithmic Weil height and we set $h(0)=0$.
 Basic properties of height function can be found in many books on Diophantine geometry; see, for instance, \cite{BG06}.
 The ones that we will use are recorded below.

 \begin{prop} For any nonzero algebraic numbers $\eta_{1},\eta_{2}$ and any integer $s$, we have

 \end{prop}

 The following theorem on linear forms in logarithms is a consequence of the main result of Matveev \cite{Matveev00}.